ltdrdata/ComfyUI-Inspire-Pack/README.md

 This repository offers various extension nodes for ComfyUI.
 Nodes here have different characteristics compared to those in the ComfyUI Impact Pack.
 The Impact Pack has become too large now...

 ## Notice:
+* V0.73 The Variation Seed feature is added to Regional Prompt nodes, and it is only compatible with versions Impact Pack V5.10 and above.
 * V0.69 incompatible with the outdated **ComfyUI IPAdapter Plus**.
 (A version dated March 24th or later is required.)
 * V0.64 add sigma_factor to RegionalPrompt... nodes required Impact Pack V4.76 or later.
 * V0.62 support faceid in Regional IPAdapter